MuhammadMuneeb007/Benchmarking-Heritability-Estimation-Strategies-Across-86-Configurations-and-Their-Downstream-Effect/README.md

 | Detect genomic build | Detect the genomic build of a dataset | [https://www.biostars.org/p/9495682/#9595219](https://www.biostars.org/p/9495682/#9595219) |
 | pyliftover | A Python package for genomic coordinate conversion | [https://pypi.org/project/pyliftover/](https://pypi.org/project/pyliftover/) |

+## Dataset

+We analyzed 14 phenotypes from the UK Biobank and downloaded the corresponding GWAS files from the GWAS catalog (https://www.ebi.ac.uk/gwas/).
+After converting the genotype data to match the GWAS file's genotype build, we calculated the number of common variants between the GWAS files and the genotype data.
+Three phenotypes were removed from further analysis due to a limited number of variants.

 Below is the diagram showcasing data processing:

 <img src="Data.png" width="50%">

 | Phenotype                                | PMID     | File Name                           | SNPs in GWAS (G) | SNPs in Genotype data (GE) | Common in G and GE | DOI                              | Cite            |